 Creating a proactive candidate communication strategy can be the difference between keeping top talent and driving them straight to your competitors.
-Here’s three potential pitfalls… and how to avoid them!
+Here’s some potential pitfalls… and how to avoid them!

 - Use a search-friendly job title rather than a creative one: you need to make sure your job title is easily discoverable, and save your creativity for the description.
 For example, people are more likely to search for a ‘Computer Programmer’ rather than a ‘IT Ninja’

 - Find out what candidates really want: do your research on your target audience to see what really drives them.
 If it’s work / life balance then your JD should reflect this

 - Personalise it: beyond skills and experience, think about the type of person you wish to attract (personality traits, values, interests etc.)

 - What’s in it for candidates?
 Sell it them: tell them about their career growth with your company

 - Be creative: keep your JD unique and engaging to ensure you have the full attention of your audience

 Preparing and submitting an application can be time-consuming for candidates, so ensure you thank every applicant for applying.

 Not only is this common courtesy and reassuring for job seekers, it will also help to cut down on follow-up emails.